vegarsti/csvprint/README.md

-`-p [n]`      | add a padding of `n` spaces for each column, on both sides `-s 'char'`   | file is delimited by `char` (instead of comma), `tab` for tab `-d [string]` | specify the string to separate columns `-j`          | specify justification (left or right) - see examples below `-h`          | print help message
+`-p [n]`      | add a padding of `n` spaces for each column, on both sides `-s 'char'`   | file is delimited by `char` (instead of comma), `tab` for tab `-d [string]` | specify the string to separate columns `-a`          | specify alignment (left or right) - see examples below `-h`          | print help message

-## Justification example
+## Alignment example

-There are three options for specifying justification.
-One can use `l` or `r` for justifying all cells to the left or right, respectively.
-One can also specify a distinct justification option for each column.
+There are three options for specifying alignment.
+One can use `l` or `r` for aligning all cells to the left or right, respectively.
+One can also specify a distinct alignment option for each column.
 Then the number of options will need to match the number of columns.

 ```
-» csvprint imdb.csv -j l r r
+» csvprint imdb.csv -a l r r
 Title                  Release Year Estimated Budget
 Shawshank Redemption           1994      $25 000 000
 The Godfather                  1972       $6 000 000